auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-architecture.md

 ---
 title: Architecture
-description: Learn how to create Auth0 tenants for one or more environments
+description: Understand how Auth0 lets you create Auth0 tenants for one or more environments
 toc: true
 topics:
     - b2c